Philip H. Cooper Papers, 1860-1984: Finding Aid

 Description of Contents

-The Philip Henry Cooper Papers, consisting of 1 linear foot of documentation, span the period from 1860 to 1984, with the bulk of the material falling between 1860 and 1904.
+The Philip Henry Cooper Papers, consisting of 0.83 linear feet of documentation, span the period from 1860 to 1984, with the bulk of the material falling between 1860 and 1904.
 The collection spans Cooper's entire career in the United State Navy, including his service during the Civil War and with the Asiatic Squadron.

 The bulk of the collection consists of Cooper's official orders, but also includes correspondence, certificates, diary entries, and genealogical data.